bitcart/bitcart-sdk/docs/index.rst

 ..
-BitcartCC SDK documentation master file, created by sphinx-quickstart on Tue Jul  9 22:11:54 2019.
+Bitcart SDK documentation master file, created by sphinx-quickstart on Tue Jul  9 22:11:54 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to BitcartCC SDK's documentation!
+Welcome to Bitcart SDK's documentation!
 =========================================

 .. toctree::